 Muscle cells contract when signals from motor neurons cause calcium levels to increase.
 Some of this calcium attaches to a protein called troponin.
 This causes troponin to change how it interacts with other muscle proteins, leading to muscle contraction.
 Reldesemtiv increases the attraction between calcium and troponin.
 This makes muscle cells more sensitive to calcium and allows them to contract with less motor neuron signaling.1

 A phase 2 trial tested Reldesemtiv in people with SMA types 2, 3, and 4.
 It is administered twice a day by mouth.
-The group taking a higher dose showed more improvement in motor function and lung function tests.
+Results showed that treatment improved patients’ aerobic capacity and endurance, as well as their respiratory muscle strength, compared with a placebo.
 The next steps of development are being discussed.4,5

 Apitegromab may improve muscle strength and physical function in people with SMA.
 It is a protein designed to block myostatin.
 Myostatin is a protein that maintains a healthy muscle mass by limiting muscle growth.
 By blocking myostatin, Apitegromab increases muscle mass and function in animal models of SMA.1